 - Wheat Germ, used for the health food market

-What types of flour can be made using this process?
+What types of flour can we make using this process?

-First of all, probably the most important for the best bread maker, is the ‘high protein’ or ‘bread flour’.
+First of all, probably the most important for the bread makers, is the ‘high protein’ or ‘bread flour’.
 This is made from hard wheat species that enables the dough to rise well and bake firm textured bread.

 Secondly we have the ‘lower protein’ or ‘soft wheat’ flour often used to produce cakes and pastries.
 This flour will produce a more crumbly texture when used for backing.

 The third type is the good old ‘all purpose flour’ which is an “in-between” between the ‘high protein’ and ‘low protein’ flour.
 It is suitable to make both bread and cakes.